yitalu/stan_for_bayesian_meta_analysis/README.md

 ## Overview
 This repository contains my Stan and R code that can be adapted for various Bayesian meta analyses (hierarchical models).
 Currently, it includes a random effects model and a network meta-analysis.
 Data for the random effects model is from a study on the effects of green tea on weight loss [^1] and collected by [^2].
+Data for the network meta-analysis is from an analysis of the effectiveness of different cognitive behavioral therapies for depression, studied by [^3].
+The data is formatted in the R package *dmetar* by [^4].